GovTechSG/adex-ug/FAQs/Maintenance.md

 ## How can I subscribe to or unsubscribe from ADEX email notifications?

-To submit your request, please send an email to sense@tech.gov.sg.
+To submit your request, please submit your request via this link https://go.gov.sg/adexsupport.
 Our team will review your request and respond to you as soon as possible.

 ## Will the whole ADEX System be down during a maintenance window?